jade-hpc-gpu/jade-hpc-gpu.github.io/access.md

 #### Molecular Dynamics ####

- Time for Molecular Dynamics applications will only be allocated via the [BioSim HEC](http://www.hecbiosim.ac.uk/).
+Time for Molecular Dynamics applications will only be allocated via the [HECBioSim](http://www.hecbiosim.ac.uk/) consortium.

 #### Other Applications of JADE ####